Melanie Rush

 Rashmi

-I am a third-year Ph.D. student at CUNY Graduate Center and a Graduate Teaching Fellow at Brooklyn College.
-My research interest includes the social and political history of marginalized groups in South Asia in the colonial and postcolonial periods, with a special focus on the issues of gender, race, and the history of sexuality and social hierarchies.
-If you have any questions or concerns about the first year of the program, adjusting to the city, or navigating life in the GC, please feel free to write to me at rrashmi@gradcenter.cuny.edu
+I am a fourth-year Ph.D. student at the CUNY Graduate Center and a Graduate Teaching Fellow at Baruch College.
+I have taught courses on World History, and I will be teaching Modern US in Fall 2025.
+I am researching the social and political history of marginalized working women in South Asia, with a focus on gender, race, sexuality, and social hierarchies.
+If you have questions or concerns about the first year of the program, adjusting to the city, or navigating life at the GC, please feel free to contact me at [email protected].

-Ask Me About: First Year Exam, Archival Research, Being an International Student, Moving to NY
+Ask Me About: Oral Exam, First Year Exam, Archival Research, Being an International Student

 Rachel Tiven